Daniel-Musunza/mern-e-learning/readme.md

-# Goalsetter MERN app
+# subjectsetter MERN app

-This is the goalsetter app
+This is the subjectsetter app

 ## Usage